dg-t/codeChallenge/2.Calculator/src/README.md

 ### 4. Test automation

 I would create unit tests and integrations tests.
+Jest is probably the best solution, as it is simple to get up and running, and is easy the basics are easy to understand.
+Furthermore, jest is a very popular library for both running and assorting.

 ---